Contents

 influencers virtual?

 Virtual influencers are digital characters designed to interact with users in a realistic and engaging way on social media platforms.
-Unlike human influencers, these avatars only exist in the virtual world and are created by specialized agencies or directly by the brands themselves.
+Unlike human influencers, these avatars exist only in the virtual world and are created by specialized agencies or directly by the brands themselves.

-The benefit of virtual influencers for businesses
+The advantage of virtual influencers for businesses

 Availability and consistency